 Insurance and reinsurance undertakings shall, where appropriate, include the performance of stress tests and scenario analysis with regard to all relevant risks faced by the undertaking, in their risk-management system.

-Credit assessments of external credit assessment institutions shall not prevail in internal risk management methodologies.
-In particular, internal methodologies shall not rely solely or mechanistically on external credit assessments.
+External credit assessments shall not prevail in internal risk management methodologies.
+In particular, internal risk management methodologies shall not rely solely or mechanistically on external credit assessments.
+Where the calculation of the Solvency Capital Requirement is based on external credit assessments by an ECAI or based on the fact that an exposure is unrated, this shall not exempt institutions from additionally considering other relevant information.
 Insurance and reinsurance undertakings shall take steps to verify the appropriateness of external credit assessments as part of their risk management.

 Article 252 SG4